bpu991/happy-timer/README.md

         }
 ```
 #### Minutes and Seconds
 ###### *minutes* and *minutes2* were created in order to allow the user to select a time by selecting the 10s and singles.
-For example, incrementing *minutes* would increase the timer by 10 minutes where as incrementing *minutes2* would increment the timer by 1 minute.
+For example, incrementing *minutes* would increase the timer by 10 minutes whereas incrementing *minutes2* would increment the timer by 1 minute.
 This logic also applies to *seconds* and *seconds2*.

 ``` JavaScript
     incrementMinutes = () => {